thingsdb/ThingsDocs/v0/content/data-types/thing/filter.md

 weight: 75
 ---

-When this method is used on a `thing`, then a new thing will be returned with only the properties that pass the test.
+The function returns a new thing with properties that pass the test.

 This function does *not* generate an [event](../../../overview/events).